llaske/sugarizer/docs/tutorial/VueJS/step5.md

 ## Identify strings to localize

-Sugarizer and Sugar-Web use the [webL10n](https://github.com/fabi1cazenave/webL10n) JavaScript library to handle localization.
+Sugarizer uses [i18next](https://www.i18next.com/) JavaScript library to handle localization.

 The first step when you localize an activity is to identify strings to localize.
 It means replace hard-coded string in your HTML or JavaScript files by localization resources.
 In the Pawn activity we've got three strings to localize: